 “She’s here at the Porthole all the fucking time.
 If they ever sell the place, Ally comes with it.”

-“Crazy I haven’t seen Braydan in years,” Patrick said.
+“Crazy I haven’t seen Braydan in years,” he said.

 “You say ‘years’ funny.
 Like you’re from California or something.”

-“Lived in LA for almost a decade, but my accent is still there”, Patrick said and then took a sip of wine.
+“Lived in LA for almost a decade, but my Lynn accent is still there”, he said and then took a sip of wine.
 “Usually only comes out when I drink.”

 “What’s up with the wine?
 You become a snob or something out there?”